JRusak/random-recipe-generator/README.md

 - [x] User can view a list of recipes they have saved.
 - [x] User can delete recipes from their list of saved recipes.
 - [ ] User can search for recipes by keyword or category.
-- [ ] User can print a recipe for offline use.
+- [x] User can print a recipe for offline use.
-- [ ] User can switch between different measurement units (e.g., metric vs. imperial).

 ## Installation